 By now, our Saharan Odyssey has become a fixture of the calendar, and this year we offer you a shorter and more affordable version of it.
 On this tour, you’ll see Morocco, Western Sahara and Mauritania as part of an exhilarating tour sandwiched between our tour of Algeria and our tour of Mali and Burkina Faso

-Starting in Casablanca, Morocco and ending in Nouakchott, Mauritania the tour will take us into unrecognised Western Sahara overland.
-Also known as the Sahrawi Arab Democratic republic (SADR) the country was declared independent in 1976 but has only been recognized by 28 states and has control only over a largely uninhabited eastern slice of territory.
+Starting in Casablanca, Morocco and ending in Nouakchott, Mauritania, the tour will take us into unrecognised Western Sahara overland.
+Also known as the Sahrawi Arab Democratic Republic (SADR) the country was declared independent in 1976 but has only been recognised by 28 states and has control over only a largely uninhabited eastern slice of territory.

-The trip will finish in Mauritania, a lesser-known country which rapidly became one of our favourites around the world.
-There we will take the famed Mauritania Iron ore train in open carriages into the Saharan sunset.
+The trip will finish in Mauritania, a lesser-known country which has rapidly become one of our favourites around the world.
+There we will take the famed Mauritania iron ore train in open carriages into the Saharan sunset.
 The train is 3km in length and is one of the heaviest in the world.
-We’ll make one of those carriage our temporary home as we ride through the starry night of the desert on this high-adrenaline ride.
+We’ll make one of those carriages our temporary home as we ride through the starry night of the desert on this high-adrenaline ride.
 This unique trip highlight is not to be missed!

 If you do not have enough time to complete the whole itinerary, it is possible to also start from other cities along the way.
 Contact us for a special quote!